tact-lang/tact-emulator/README.md

 let logger = system.log(treasure.address);

-// Create a random unknown address that would be treated as unititialized contract let unknownAddress = testAddress('some-unknown-seed'); // This seed is used to generate deterministic address
+// Create a random unknown address that would be treated as unititialized contract let unknownAddress = randomAddress('some-unknown-seed'); // This seed is used to generate deterministic address

 // Send an empty message to the unknown address await treasure.send({